 Chipping Barnet Labour: website and @ChippingLabour

-Totteridge ward councillor and current council leader (Conservative): Richard Cornelius @CllrCornelius
+Totteridge ward councillor (Conservative): Richard Cornelius @CllrCornelius

 Chipping Barnet Conservatives: @ChippingTories